 Ever since I became pregnant my manager has made my job difficult.
 What should I do?

 Unfortunately many women experience less favourable treatment after announcing their pregnancy at work.
 Less favourable treatment can include a range of behaviour, such as refusing training or promotion, making comments or assumptions or making the job more difficult.
 Many women who experience discrimination during their pregnancy are reluctant to make a complaint for fear of rocking the boat before their maternity leave or of jeopardising their return to work.
 However, if you feel that the treatment is related to your pregnancy, you can talk to your HR manager or union representative.
 If you want to take it further you can raise a grievance with your employer.
-If you are unable to solve the matter at work you should get legal advice, see ‘Useful contacts’ below.
+If you are unable to solve the matter at work you should get legal advice, see Where to go for more help.

 Mrs C advised her line manager of her pregnancy.
 Her manager began treating her less favourably throughout her pregnancy, forcing her to work long hours and sidelining her.
 Mrs C was reluctant to raise a complaint.
 However, on return from maternity leave, she made a flexible working request which her manager refused.
 She appealed against the refusal of flexible work and informed HR of the treatment to which she had been subjected during her pregnancy.
 Her line manager was reprimanded and her flexible working request was granted.